Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: DISCUSSION

 \subsection{IMPLICATIONS FOR ARCHITECTURE AND EFFICIENCY}

-This paradigm opens several avenues for future architectures: \begin{itemize} \item \textbf{Modular and Standardized Embeddings:} A universal, algorithmically-derived visual embedding matrix could become a standard component, allowing researchers to swap out different Transformer backbones for direct comparison without confounding factors from different embedding initializations. \item \textbf{Efficient MoE and Model Fusion:} Mixture-of-Experts (MoE) models could share a common frozen embedding layer, reducing parameter count and simplifying routing logic. \item \textbf{Improved Cross-Lingual Transfer:} A single Unicode-based visual embedding space is inherently multilingual.
+This paradigm opens several avenues for future architectures: \begin{itemize} \item \textbf{Modular and Standardized Embeddings:} A universal, algorithmically-derived visual embedding matrix could become a standard component, allowing researchers to swap out different Transformer backbones for direct comparison without confounding factors from different embedding initializations. \item \textbf{Efficient MoE and Model Fusion:} Mixture-of-Experts (MoE) models, which typically shard their MLP layers, could additionally benefit from a shared frozen embedding layer, reducing total parameter count and simplifying the routing logic by providing a common input space for all experts. \item \textbf{Improved Cross-Lingual Transfer:} A single Unicode-based visual embedding space is inherently multilingual.
 This could provide a more robust foundation for zero-shot cross-lingual transfer, as the model learns to operate on visual script features common to many languages. \end{itemize}